c3lang/c3docs-old/docs/modules.md

 ## Importing modules

-By default, all other modules are imported into every module:
+Modules are imported using the `import` statement.
+Imports always *recursively import* sub-modules.
+Any module will automatically import all other modules with the same parent module.

 `foo.c3`